-Key themes: (a) early, comprehensive, biopsychosocial assessment

-(b) co-ordination of care including (c) information sharing resulting in $% \left(x\right) =\left(x\right) +\left(x\right) +\left$

-(d) a clear person journey.
+Key themes: (a) early, comprehensive, biopsychosocial assessment (b) co-ordination of care including (c) information sharing resulting in (d) a clear patient journey.

-The person The clinician The director When I am seen It is by the right person.
+The patient The clinician The director When I am seen It is by the right person.
 It is at the right time.
 Everyone I see has all the information from other services that they need I know who is responsible for co-ordinating my rehabilitation and how to contact them.
 I can undertake a needs led, biopsychosocial assessment.
-I can work with other disciplines when this would benefit the person.
+I can work with other disciplines when this would benefit the patient.
 I can share information, including up-to-date investigation, medication and test results across the network easily.
 I am aware of local resources which may facilitate social prescribing and ongoing activity.
 I know who is responsible for each aspect in the rehabilitation prescription.
 I recognise the importance and complexity of the care co-ordination role by allowing enough time to be allocated to this in peoples job plans.
 I deliver and monitor mandatory training in needs led assessment and the biopsychosocial model.
 I work to ensure that paperwork and IT systems support interdisciplinary and needs led approaches including with social care.
 I ensure that information can be shared between systems easily and effectively.
 I facilitate case management discussion.
 I ensure that all team members have a shared understanding of admission and discharge procedures.
-I recognise the critical contribution social services and care services make - to improving rehabilitation outcomes - to care co-ordination
+I recognise the critical contribution social services and care services make to improving rehabilitation outcomes to care co-ordination